Math 5251: Error-correcting codes, finite fields, algebraic curves

 References should be given, with preference to the peer-reviewed literature.
 Online

 references are fine to some extent, with Wikipedia on the borderline, but in all such

-cases give the complete URL and data material was downloaded.
+cases give the complete URL and date material was downloaded.

 Historical material is welcome, but should not dominate, as the point

 is to learn some new technical matter, even if not to a great depth.

 - A good approach might be to think of the paper as something meant for your